 Guest Restroom and Bathroom Use

-be escorted to the public restroom facility,
+guests must be escorted to the public restroom facility, which only contains toilets

 Potential Violation: Violation of Published University Policies

 - Candles and Incense - Candles, and/or incense (lit or unlit), are not allowed in student rooms and/or public areas in any of the residence halls.
+Candle warmers utilizing heated plates are also not permitted.

 - Open Flames – Open flames and items which can easily cause a fire such as open coiled appliances are prohibited.